jinlukang1/issue-Notebook/AirSimScript/Readme.md

-The Scripy Used in dataset
+The Script Used in dataset